Taro Yamada

-Taro Yamada (山田 太郎, Yamada Taro) is a Japanese politician and a member of the House of Councillors for the Liberal Democratic Party.
+Taro Yamada (山田 太郎, Yamada Tarō) is a Japanese politician and a member of the House of Councillors for the Liberal Democratic Party.
 He is known as a defender of freedom of expression in manga and anime, and has promoted policies to exempt sexual depictions of fictional characters from legal restrictions.
+He is an honorary advisor at Association for Freedom of Entertainment Expression.

 Taro Yamada was born in Ōta, Tokyo, and began his career as a businessman.
 After becoming a politician as a member of the Diet for the Your Party in 2012, he lost an election.
 In 2019 he became a member of the House of Councillors for the Liberal Democratic Party.
 In the first and second Kishida Cabinets, he served as Parliamentary Vice-Minister for Digital Affairs and Parliamentary Vice-Minister for Education, Culture, Sports, Science and Technology.

 During his tenure, he pushed for the inclusion of paragraph 3 in Article 14 of the United Nations Convention against Cybercrime to decriminalize manga and anime, and visited Visa headquarters to end financial censorship.